pajacobson/unity-c/README.md

 ## Installation
-The preferred method of installing the `Unity Test Completions` completion package is using [Package Control](https://packagecontrol.io/installation).
+The preferred method of installing the `Unity Test Completions` package is using [Package Control](https://packagecontrol.io/installation).

 With Package Control installed:
 - Open the command palette